Restaurant Reviews

 Ramen-ya has legit tonkotsu and shio ramen in Upper Changi

 Tucked in a quiet corner of East Village in Bedok is Ramen-ya.
-They’ve been open for barely a year, but they’ve already attracted the attention of many Singaporean foodies.
-With almost 200 Google reviews that average out to a 4.8 rating, their ramen dishes have been touted as the best, most authentic ones you can find in Singapore.
+They’re fairly new to the scene, but they’ve already attracted the attention of many Singaporean foodies.
+With over 400 Google reviews that average out to a 4.7 rating, their ramen dishes have been touted as some of the best, most authentic ones you can find in Singapore.
 Hearing all this fanfare, we just had to go down to try the ramen for ourselves.

 Food at Ramen-ya